-Non-pilot aircraft mechanics with taxiing or towing qualifications who require access to the Movement Areas must complete the required movement area training per Advisory Circular 150/5210-20A.
+Non-pilot Aircraft mechanics with taxiing or towing qualifications who require access to the Movement Areas must complete the required movement area training per Advisory Circular 150/5210-20A.

-Emergencies: The Aircraft Rescue and Firefighting (ARFF) building is located north of the airport terminal building.
-When an aircraft or medical emergency is declared, emergency vehicles will leave the ARFF building and proceed to the incident or specified staging positions.
+Emergencies: The Aircraft Rescue and Firefighting (ARFF) building is located north of the Airport terminal building.
+When an Aircraft or medical emergency is declared, emergency vehicles will leave the ARFF building and proceed to the incident or specified staging positions.
 ARFF and emergency vehicles have the right of way while responding to emergencies.
-Portions of the Airport may be closed during emergency situations but will be reopened as they are cleared or determined that they are not in any danger from vehicles or the incident.
+Portions of the Airport may be temporarily closed during emergencies.

-Ground Vehicle/Equipment/Aircraft Accidents: Drivers involved in an accident resulting in damage and/or personal injury must immediately notify the Communications Center by calling 911, (916) 929-5000 or (916) 874-0456 (which is the number on the back of your airport badge).
-Unless further injury, damage or disruption to airport operations is imminent, motor vehicles/equipment/aircraft involved in the accident should not be moved until authorized by the ARFF Battalion Chief, The Airport Operations Duty Officer or the Sheriff's Department.
+Ground Vehicle/Equipment/Aircraft Accidents: Drivers involved in an accident, especially one which results in damage and/or personal injury, must immediately notify the Communications Center by calling 911, (916) 929-5000 or (916) 874-0456 (which is the number on the back of your Airport badge).
+Unless further injury, damage or disruption to Airport operations is imminent, motor vehicles/equipment/Aircraft involved in the accident should not be moved until authorized by the ARFF Battalion Chief, The Airport Operations Duty Officer or the Sheriff's Department.

-Inclement Weather Operations: Poor weather conditions (fog, rain, etc.) may obscure traffic signs, markings, and other visual cues.
+Inclement Weather Operations: All airlines and/or ground support providers must secure non-essential equipment and/or any items that have the potential to be windblown prior to forecasted inclement weather event.
+Checking the weather often is highly recommended because poor weather conditions (fog, rain, etc.) may obscure traffic signs, markings, and other visual cues.
+In some cases, only vehicles with an operational need will be allowed on the airfield, which may cause delivery delays to the Airport.
+Crossing Taxiways Y and W on Earhart Dr. may be reduced or not allowed.
 Vehicle operators and ground personnel shall remain vigilant of their surroundings and operating boundaries.
-Ground personnel must wear reflective clothing and wing walkers use lighted wands when positioning arriving and departing aircraft from terminal gates.
-Airlines with diversion aircraft to SMF should notify Airside Operations as soon as possible to establish parking locations.
-Diversion aircraft not parked at a terminal gate will be handled on a first come first served basis.
+Ground personnel must wear reflective clothing and wing walkers use lighted wands when positioning arriving and departing Aircraft from terminal gates or RON spots.
+Airlines with diversion Aircraft to SMF should notify Airside Operations immediately to establish parking locations.
+Diversion Aircraft not parked at a terminal gate will be handled on a first come first served basis.
 Vehicles crossing Taxiways Y and W must exercise extreme caution.
 Special restrictions and procedures apply during periods of low visibility.
 Refer to Low Visibility Operations Plan in Attachment 4.